 "I trusted my bank that they have top-of-the-line security," a fifth Bank of America customer, Crystal Vaka of Antioch, California, who lost also $3,500, told KGO-TV.
 "They were telling me, 'I'm sorry ma'am, you and many others fell for this kind of scam, and there's nothing we can do."

 However, when local TV news broadcasts aired the five women's stories, Bank of America suddenly changed its mind.
 The victims all got their money back.
 Bank of America told KGO-TV that it considers each case individually.

-If this sounds familiar, Tom's Guide reported on similar cases just two months ago.
+If this sounds familiar, Tom's Guide reported on similar cases in September 2021.
 Two Chicago-area women were each scammed out of $3,500 using the exact same scam described above.
 Both women got their money back after WLS-TV asked Bank of America about the incidents.

 The same thing happened to a woman in Texas — Bank of America washed its hands of the $3,000 she lost until a Dallas TV station started asking questions.

 For the Chicago story, we reached out to Zelle for comment and were told that these cases were "not a breach of Bank of America or Zelle security."